 So, is there no one at Garmin who uses their flagship watch, with their phone set to a CJK language? (or any other nonsupported language that uses a different script, for that matter)?
 Is there no one who receives texts in Chinese, etc, from their friends?
 Even if the watch isn’t localized to those languages, surely it should be possible to download a relevant font file?

 While this isn’t the end of the world (I like the fenix a lot), is it really so hard to imagine a person that lives in one region but prefers using a different language?

 The thing is that issues like these occur way more frequently than they should.

-Example 1: On Netflix, there's a show called Hilda.
+Example 1: On Netflix, there’s a show called Hilda.
 If I visit Netflix from the USA, the offered subtitle languages are: English, Spanish, French, and Simplified & Traditional Chinese.
 If I visit Netflix from Korea, now Korean subtitles (and audio!) are available.
-C'mon netflix...
-I know there's probably a technical reason for doing this, but as an end user, I simply don't care.
+C’mon netflix… I know there’s some technical reason for doing this, but that’s not really relevant to me as an end user.

 Example 2: I bought a western/North American region 3DS, and it only supported 4 languages (not Korean or Japanese)… despite also being sold in Japan and Korea.
 I ended up having to jailbreak the 3ds to change the language/region and allow the Korean version of games to be played.

 All too often, developers make assumptions about regions and language, if they do internationalization at all.
 This is understandable for open source projects with limited resources, and less understandable for large companies.
-This issue doesn't even make sense to me, as language support surely would help a product sell more?
+Surely language support would help a product sell more?